 While landing in prison is the last thing a criminal wants, for Jung it would turn out to be the best thing that could have happened to him.
-In a tiny cell in a correctional facility in Danbury, Conn., he would meet someone who would change his life forever.
+In a tiny cell in a correctional facility in Danbury, Connecticut, he would meet someone who would change his life forever.

 In 1974, George Jung got a new cellmate.